Table of Contents

-The Louisiana CPA exam costs consists of four sections and these are their fees:
+The Louisiana CPA exam costs consists of the three core sections and one of the three disciplines and here are their fees:

 All first-time applicants are required to pay both an application fee and an examination fee upon submission of the first-time application.
 All re-examination candidates are required to pay both a registration fee and an examination fee at the time of registration.